 Paul worked in Portugal in 2014 at Porto Cruz and then Australia with Rikard Wines in Orange from 2015 to 2017, where he was exposed to small batch winemaking with over 20 different varieties.

-During 2015 Paul also worked in France in the Cotes de Cascogne (Domaine de l’Herre) making aromatic white wines including Sauvignon Blanc, Chardonnay and Gros Manseng (as well as the low alcohol Petite Faiblesse) and in 2016 at Chateau de Cerons in the Graves appellation.
+During 2015 Paul also worked in France in the Cotes de Gascogne (Domaine de l’Herré) making aromatic white wines including Sauvignon Blanc, Chardonnay and Gros Manseng (as well as the low alcohol Petite Faiblesse) and in 2016 at Chateau de Cerons in the Graves appellation.

-In 2017, after achieving several vintages, he wanted to return to Australia and did it by joining the Lowe family, working alongside David Lowe.
+In 2017, after achieving several vintages, he returned to Australia to join the Lowe Wines family, working alongside David Lowe.

 Paul has a Degree in Winemaking.
 He studied for three years at the École de viticulture et d’oenologie de La Tour Blanche (Sauternes).